Kerwood/confluence-updater/README.md

 Generate an API token at: [Atlassian API Tokens.](https://id.atlassian.com/manage-profile/security/api-tokens)

 The tool applies a label using the local part of the email associated with the token.
-For example, `patrick@kerwood.dk` will have the label `pa-token:patrick` applied.
+For example, `patrick@kerwood.dk` will have the label `pa-token/patrick` applied.
 This labeling system helps track and replace tokens when necessary.

 By setting the `superscriptHeader` property in the configuration, you can quickly locate Confluence pages linked to a specific repository.